sigmasaur/AwSW-it/README.md

 ### chapter1.rpy

 * At line 385, 408: *to skip seen messages* → *to skip messages*, as it depends on the user's preference.
-* At line 431: *were in consideration* → *had been in consideration*, as we're supposedly talking of the period before the solar flare.
-The current translation is nonetheless rather flexible in this sense.
+* At line 431: *were in consideration* → *had been in consideration*, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
 * At line 431, 452, 471, 648, 1640: Corrected simple dash to em-dash.
-* At line 436, 2837: Corrected colon to dot to preserve the capital letter.
+* At line 436, 2837: Corrected colon to dot to preserve the uppercase letter.
 * At line 463: *8* → *eight*, for elegance.
 * At line 1358: Corrected number of dots from two to three.
 * At line 2395, 2735, 3352: Slightly pruned to fit fewer lines.
-* At line 2348-2352, 2389-2395, 2410-2415: Assumed the author's gender by necessity.
+* At line 2348-2352, 2389-2395, 2410-2415: Assumed the authors' gender by linguistic necessity.
+* At line 2728, 2747, 3609: Adapted to preserve a pun; reverse translation:
+  * At line 2728: *I'd have a foot on the ground.* (Can also be read as *I'd have a pied-à-terre.*)
+  * At line 2747: *There's a lot of them.*
+  * At line 3609: *Achoo- I mean, excellent.*
 * At line 2737: Slightly adapted *isn't it fascinating* to add an obvious pun without loss of meaning.
-* At line 2747: Slightly adapted to strengthen the pun, but it might still be too weak.
 * At line 3068: *PDAs* → *PDA*.
+* At line 3226: The actual translation in DE:HR would be just *condolences*; I'm still unsure whether to unfold *RIP* or not.

+### chapter2.rpy

+* At line 523, 1278, 3228, 3312, 3712, 3792, 4226: Corrected simple dash to em-dash.
+* At line 572, 3510, 3680: Corrected colon to dot to preserve the uppercase letter.
+* At line 791: Used if-statement in place of lines 797/801.
+Using those lines produces either a bad translation, or a good adaptation but hard to pick up again at line 916, if not with another adaptation.
+Note that the user should be aware enough that the intended concordance of genders is syntactic, as semantic concordance of *that* \[<i>quell-</i>\] with the subject would have been rendered with the inclusive gender instead \[<i>-ə</i>\].
+* At line 958, 1056, 1816, 1826, 1830: Corrected uppercase letter to lowercase.
+* At line 1036, 1148: Slightly pruned to fit fewer lines.
+* At line 1191, 1221: Added parentheses to match resp. lines 4093, 4141 of `chapter1.rpy`.
-* At line 3352: Slightly adapted to match line 3344 so that they both fit lines 3384/3391.
+* At line 1607: Added brackets to match line 2301 of `chapter1.rpy`.
+* At line 1623: "melon bread" -> "melon-flavored bread", to preserve the pun by linguistic necessity.
-* At line 3609: Slightly adapted to preserve a pun.
+* At line 2423, 3824: Adapted to preserve a pun; reverse translation:
+  * At line 2423: A playful exclamation of surprise.
+  * At line 3824: This one just had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
+(Note that in theory, `Zhong`'s name might still be unknown to the user.)